-In the near-term, our ability to fund ongoing operations is also dependent on our royalty streams, which include worldwide sales of LUCENTIS, for which Genentech, Inc. (a wholly-owned member of the Roche Group ("Roche"), referred to herein as "Genentech") licensed our bacterial cell expression technology, and sales of CIMZIA® in the U.S. and Switzerland, for which UCB Celltech, a branch of UCB S.A. ("UCB"), licensed our bacterial cell expression technology.
+Our royalty streams are necessary to provide funding to meet the requirements under our term loan with Goldman Sachs Specialty Lending Holdings, Inc. ("Goldman Sachs").
+These royalty streams currently include U.S. and European sales of LUCENTIS, for which Genentech, Inc. (a wholly-owned member of the Roche Group ("Roche"), referred to herein as "Genentech") licensed our bacterial cell expression technology, and sales of CIMZIA in the U.S. and Switzerland, for which UCB Celltech, a branch of UCB S.A. ("UCB"), licensed our bacterial cell expression technology.
 Genentech, UCB and their partners are responsible for the manufacturing, marketing and sales efforts in support of these products.